WHAT IS LGBTQ+?

-You’ve probably seen it everywhere but you might not know what LGBTQ actually means.
-LGBTQ stands for lesbian, gay, bisexual, transgender, queer or questioning.
-This can mean a lot of different things, depending on who you talk to, but in general: A girl attracted to other girls is a lesbian.
+LGBTQ+ stands for lesbian, gay, bisexual, transgender, queer or questioning.
+This can mean a lot of different things, but in general: A girl attracted to other girls is a lesbian.
 A guy who likes other guys is gay.
 A bisexual is someone who finds themselves attracted to both people of their own gender and another gender.
 People who are transgender identify as a gender different from the one they were assigned at birth.
 Someone who is physically a girl may feel more like a boy.
 Some people may have surgeries so they can change their bodies to fit their gender identity.
-Queer is used as a term to encompass lesbian, gay, bisexual and transgender.
-Finally, questioning is used for people who are unsure of their sexual orientation; they are still figuring it out, and that’s okay.
+Queer is used as an umbrella term for all those who are no heterosexual or cisgender.
+The plus is a symbol for members of the LGBTQ+ community who identify with a sexual orientation or gender identity that isn’t included in the acronym.
+Finally, questioning is used for people who are unsure of their sexual orientation and gender identity; they are still figuring it out, and that’s okay.

 There are a lot of different identities and labels being used these days.
 To learn more, check out these resources: